Battle of Monte Cristi

-The Battle of Montecristi was fought on 15 May 1864 in the Dominican Republic, during the War of Restoration (1863–65) between Dominican separatists and Spain.
-A Spanish force of 6,000 troops supported by 13 cannons, commanded by General José La Gándara, appointed captain-general of Santo Domingo since March, confronted the Dominican separatists commanded by Benito Monción.
+The Battle of Montecristi (Spanish: Batalla de Montecristi) was fought on May 15, 1864 in the Dominican Republic, during the Dominican Restoration War (1863–65) between Dominican forces and Spain.
+A Spanish force of 6,000 troops supported by 13 cannons, commanded by General José de la Gándara, appointed captain-general of Santo Domingo since March, confronted the Dominican insurgents commanded by Benito Monción.
 The latter, who took refuge in the town of Monte Cristi, suffered a defeat and were forced to retreat, but not without inflicting disproportionate casualties on their opponents.
 The future Spanish general Fernando Primo de Rivera y Sobremonte was wounded during the fighting.

 This battle is the most significant victory won by Spain in this conflict during the year 1864.
 The Dominicans subsequently evaded direct confrontations and opted for a relentless guerrilla tactic which forced the Spaniards to confine themselves to Santo Domingo, the capital.

-Realizing that the reconquest of the island promised to be costly and uncertain, Spain gave up its enterprise and Queen Isabella II of Spain authorized the abandonment of the colony on 3 May 1865.
+Realizing that the reconquest of the island promised to be costly and uncertain, Spain gave up its enterprise and Queen Isabella II of Spain authorized the abandonment of the colony on May 3, 1865.

+Background

+Occupation of the city by the independentists

+On August 17, 1863, Captain Federico de Jesús García from Guayubín improvised an army with the peons who accompanied him, marched toward Monte Cristi, and at 2:00 p.m. m. he took possession of the city and its fortress.
+The improvised column proclaimed Federico de Jesús García as Commander of Arms and the city remained under the control of the independentists while the revolution spread throughout the island.

+Preparations from Cuba

+On March 30, 1864, Lieutenant General José de la Gándara assumed command as Superior Civil Governor and Captain General of Santo Domingo, replacing the former Carlist militant, Carlos de Vargas, and among the instructions of the appointment, De la Gándara was empowered so that together with the Superior Civil Governor and Captain General of Cuba, Lieutenant General Domingo Dulce, they put all their personal efforts to successfully take Monte Cristi, and once and for all quell the rebellion.
+With the appointment, 10,000 troops were sent to Santo Domingo, with their leaders and officers, organized into loose battalions, and in Havana the recruitment, training and organization of a column of 4,000 men began to join the expedition to Monte Cristi.

+On April 11, 1864, two Royal Orders were promulgated in which the appropriate provisions were issued so that from the Iberian Peninsula, Cuba and Puerto Rico, the expeditionary force that would go to Monte Cristi.
+The expedition had to be ready before autumn to prevent climate and disease from making war actions difficult.
+During the entire month of April and part of the month of May, the expedition was organized, which was made up of 7,000 men, with their corresponding provision of artillery, cavalry, engineers, health personnel, and sufficient supplies; all under the command of Brigadier from San Felipe and Santiago de Montevideo, Rafael Primo de Rivera.